based2/KB/network/ip_filter.md

 block from any to 193.143.1.72
 # DNS https://red.flag.domains/posts/2024-03-14/ registrar: One.com A/S info-sms-sante-renouvellement[.fr]
 block from any to 193.143.1.86
-# https://red.flag.domains/posts/2024-04-17/ espacesante-enligne[.fr] (registrar: One.com A/S majoration-enligne[.fr] (registrar: One.com A/S
+# https://red.flag.domains/posts/ 2024-07-16 espace-renouv-vitale[.fr] (registrar: One.com A/S) espace-renouvellement-vitale[.fr] (registrar: One.com A/S) 2024-04-17/ espacesante-enligne[.fr] (registrar: One.com A/S majoration-enligne[.fr] (registrar: One.com A/S
 block from any to 193.143.1.97
 # https://red.flag.domains/posts/2024-07-13 espace-renouvellement-ameli[.fr] (registrar: One.com A/S)
 block from any to 193.143.1.103